Around Spitsbergen - Kvitoya

 Arrive in Longyearbyen, the administrative capital of the Spitsbergen archipelago of which West Spitsbergen is the largest island.
-Before embarking there is an opportunity to stroll around this former mining town, whose parish church and Polar Museum are well worth visiting, while in the surrounds of Longyearbyen, more than 100 species of plant have been recorded.
+Before embarking there is an opportunity to stroll around this former mining town, whose parish church and Polar Museum are well worth visiting, while in the surrounding area of Longyearbyen.
 In the early evening the ship will sail out of Isfjorden.

 Today we hope to get to the rarely visited Kvitøya farthest to the east, close to the Russian territory.
 The island is dominated by an icecap, which leaves a small area bare of ice and snow.
 We will land at the western tip at Andréneset, where the Swedish explorer André and his companions perished in 1898.
 We will also try to get to Kraemerpynten in the east, where an enormous group of Walrus resides.

-South of Nordaustlandet we will try to land at Isispynten a Nunatak area surrounded by glaciers.
+South of Nordaustlandet we will try to land on Isisøya formerly a Nunatak area surrounded by glaciers.
+Now it is an island surrounded by the sea.
 Later we sail along the front of the Brasvell Glacier, the longest glacier front in Spitsbergen.
 In Olga Strait we have chances to spot the elusive Greenland Whale.